Cambridge English qualifications

 EAL students attend five EAL lessons every two weeks, in addition to their A Level subject studies.

-As well as working towards the IELTS qualification, EAL studies will:
+As well as preparing you for the IELTS qualification, your EAL studies will:

-- Enables full access to our extra-curricular activities and work experience
+- facilitate full access to our extra-curricular activities and work experience

-- Extends knowledge of the UK, other countries and your own country
+- extend knowledge of the UK, other countries and your own country

-- Builds an appreciation of, and respect for, your own and other cultures
+- build an appreciation of, and respect for, your own and other cultures

 We provide EAL students with formative feedback on homework and encourage self-reflection on the learning process.
 All students are encouraged to strengthen their ability to research, plan and organise work and to become independent and lifelong learners.

 Sixth Form EAL students who do not have an English Language qualification that meets their university entrance requirements are prepared for the IELTS examination.
 (See Qualification section for information).

 Our English Language Support (ELS) provides extra assistance with language skills specifically to aid progression in other curriculum subjects.